-The Officer screen, accessed by selecting New Officer or Edit Officer from the Multi-player Login menu, allows you to specify traits and names for your new character.
-Use the provided names for your game character or create your own.
-To create your own game name, click on a supplied name, then type using the keyboard.
+The Officer screen, accessed by selecting New Officer or Edit Officer from the LAN Login menu, or Officer Setup from the Internet Login menu, allows you to specify traits and names for your game persona.
+Use the provided names for your game persona or create your own.
+To create your own persona name, click on a supplied name, and then type using the keyboard.
 You'll want to enter a last name, first name, and nickname.
 After that's finished, you can use the arrows to the sides of the Years in Swat and Race selection to scroll through those fields to pick the traits that you'd like.
 If you are satisfied with your changes, click the Accept tab.
 If you do not wish to save your changes, click the Cancel tab.

-CALL UP
+Call Up

 The Call Up screen is where you can search for active LAN or Internet games, or create your own multi-player game.

-The Call Up screen is comprised of information columns regarding the various multiplayer games waiting to begin or in progress.
+The Call Up screen is comprised of information columns regarding the various multi-player games waiting to begin or in progress.
 Information per game includes game status, game name, mission map in play, current number of players, game ping, and game type.
 Games that are waiting to start, and that can be entered, have the status 'Open', and are displayed in blue.
 Games that are in play and cannot be entered have a 'Closed' status, and are displayed in gray.
 Password-locked games have a small lock icon displayed in their status box.
 Game names are anything the host wishes to name them.
 Mission maps can be familiar single player maps, or new maps created by MOD builders.
 The ping of a game reflects the speed of data transfer to and from the host computer.
 The lower the ping number, the faster the transmission of game information from the host's computer to a client's computer.
 Use the ping number to determine if a game is "fast" enough for your taste.
 Games that contain game data different from yours are displayed in red, and cannot be joined.
-Selecting a game of this type and clicking on the Info tab will give information on how that particular game's files differ from yours.

-Multi-Player Game Types

-There are two types of multiplayer games in SWAT3: Cooperative and Deathmatch.
-Both types of game support up to five players.
-In Cooperative, players are part of a five man SWAT entry team.
-The team is comprised of an element leader and four assaulters.
+Selecting a game of this type and clicking on the Info button will give information on how that particular game's files differ from yours.
+Multi-Player Game Types There are two types of multiplayer games in SWAT3, Cooperative and Deathmatch.
+Both types of games support up to ten players.
+In Cooperative, players are part of up to two five-man SWAT entry teams.
+Each team is comprised of an element leader and up to four assaulters.
 Assaulters can be live players or Al characters.
 Objectives for the missions range from hostage rescue to VIP protection to warrant service.
+Cooperative games can be played in either stand-alone mission mode, or in career mode.
 Cooperative games can be augmented with an Assumable Al feature.
 To learn more about this feature, see below.

-In Deathmatch games, players can do battle in free for alls, or choose sides; the "good" guys or the "bad guys".
-Deathmatch objectives include last man standing and most neutralized.
-Both objectives can be augmented with time limits, and a life support feature.
-For detailed information on the life support feature, see below.
+In Deathmatch games, players can to battle in free for alls, or choose sides: the "good" guys or the "bad guys".
+Deathmatch objectives include last man standing, team play, and most neutralized.
+Each objective type has special augmentations that can be added.
+For detailed information on these additional features, see below.